stephanieyenyu/smart-commute-assistant/README.md

 Two measures will not appear regardless of the data.
 There is no end-to-end latency figure, because request handling is not instrumented — only provider calls are.
 And there is no empirical verification of the exactly-once property, because no table records whether a reminder fired inside its window.

+One thing anyone picking this up should check first: whether `api_health_logs` has actually accumulated rows since 2026-08-27.
+The fix was deployed but never verified against the running instance, and the failure mode it corrects is precisely the kind that fails silently.

 Full derivations, including the queries and the rows each one excludes, are in [`docs/metrics.md`](docs/metrics.md).